reale/eutopian/en/website.md

 order: 7
 ---

+We think highly of the open-source values and models, and this website is no exception: it is built built upon [Jekyll](https://jekyllrb.com/) and [GitHub Pages](https://pages.github.com/) and the whole source code is available through its [GitHub repository](https://github.com/eutopian-eu/eutopian.eu), so as to allow everybody to collaborate.

+The Jekyll theme is based on the [UI Kit](https://github.com/italia/design-ui-kit) and built with [Bootstrap Italia](https://github.com/italia/bootstrap-italia/), both of which are being continuously improved by the [Developer Italia](https://developers.italia.it/) community.

+The site is powered by a [CircleCi](https://circleci.com/)-based continuous integration process and protected by [Cloudflare](https://www.cloudflare.com/), whose [Project Galileo](https://www.cloudflare.com/galileo/) we are proudly part of.
-Unless otherwise indicated, the contents published on this site (texts, images, photographs, videos, etc.) are made available under the CC-BY 4.0 license, the full text of which is available at the following address: https://creativecommons.org/licenses/by/4.0/en/legalcode.

-This means that, unless otherwise specified, the contents of this site are freely distributable and reusable, as long as the source is always mentioned and - where possible - the web address of the original page is reported.
+Unless otherwise indicated, the contents published on this site (texts, images, photographs, videos, etc.) are made available under the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/en/legalcode) license, which implies that, unless otherwise specified, they are freely distributable and reusable, as long as the source is always mentioned and—where possible—the web address of the original page is reported.